Do you have a passion for food? Do you love cooking? Great news! There are many ways to make money cooking at home!

-If you love food and cooking, check out these wonderful, flexible work-at-home career options.
-Earn money doing a job you love!
+If you love food and cooking, check out these flexible work-at-home career options.
 Bon appétit!

 1. Teach Cooking Classes

-There are many home-based direct-sales business opportunities for food lovers.
-One of the most popular is Tastefully Simple.
-This home-based party business has been growing steadily since 1995.
-Consultants sell delicious, easy-to-make foods such as dips, sauces, seasonings and meal kits in a home party plan set up.
-New consultants join by purchasing a meal kit for $69.95-$200 and paying a join fee of $39.95.
-From there, they’re given the tools they need to earn up to 40 percent commission on sales, plus additional bonuses.
+One of the most popular direct sales companies focused on food and cooking is Tastefully Simple.
+This home-based business has been growing steadily since 1995.
+Consultants sell delicious, easy-to-make foods such as dips, sauces, seasonings, mixes, and meal kits in a home party plan set up.
+New consultants join by purchasing a starter kit for $49-$99.
+From there, they’re given the tools they need to earn up to 40% commission on sales and additional bonuses for team-building activities.

-If you’re comfortable in front of the camera and enjoy doing cooking demos, why not create your own cooking classes to sell online?
-Video tutorials are popular because they help you connect with your audience and people nowadays are all about video.
-They’re simple to create and you don’t need a big investment up front (besides a laptop, video camera/smartphone, and video platform like Uscreen).
+If you’re comfortable in front of the camera and enjoy doing cooking demos, why not create your own cooking class subscription to sell online?
+Video tutorials are popular because they help you connect with your audience and people are all about video.
+They’re simple to create, and you don’t need a big investment upfront besides a laptop, video camera, or smartphone, and video platform like Uscreen.
 Create subscription services for your online videos to keep viewers coming back and to create an ongoing source of revenue.
-You can even release teaser content on a site like YouTube and encourage viewers to join your subscription site.
+You can even release teaser content on a site like YouTube or TikTok and encourage viewers to join your subscription site.

-At EatWith, hosts earn up to $700 per event by opening their kitchen to guests.
+On EatWith, hosts earn up to $700 per event by opening their kitchen to guests.
 There are EatWith chefs around the globe, hosting in-home pop-up restaurants and meals for travelers and food-lovers who want a new cultural and social experience.
-If you enjoy sharing your specialties with others, EatWith offers a unique opportunity to connect with foodies right from your own town.
+If you enjoy sharing your specialties with others, EatWith offers a unique opportunity to connect with foodies right from your own home.

 Food and recipe writing is an art form.
-Recipe writers must capture all the steps, ingredients, and details of a dish, so readers are able to replicate the meal successfully.
+Recipe writers must capture all the steps, ingredients, and details of a dish so readers can replicate the meal successfully.
 Believe it or not, many cookbook authors employ recipe writers to explain and detail the important steps in recreating dishes.

 To get started, post your services on Fiverr or Upwork.
-If you’re experienced with a special way of cooking (Paleo, vegan, gluten-free) or a genre of cooking, writing recipes is an in-demand service.
-You may also want you to offer photos of their recipe creations as well.
+If you’re experienced with a special way of cooking (vegetarian, vegan, gluten-free) or another niche cooking style, writing recipes is an in-demand service.
+You may also want to offer photos of their recipe creations as well.
 In fact, I know of one gal who creates new recipes and shoots videos for bloggers for $300 a pop!

 6. Become a Food Blogger

 Passionate food writers can also earn money by creating a food blog.
-The market for food and recipe blogs is vast and if there’s a niche, food style or area you’re experienced with, your writing is in high demand.
-Food blogging couple Lindsay and Bjork at Pinch of Yum shared their income reports over the last five years as their blog grew from a part-time hobby to a full-time career.
-It’s definitely possible to earn a full-time income from food blogging.
-Photos and attention to detail are key.
-If you think you are interested in food blogging, it’s easy to get started — check out this post here.
+The market for food and recipe blogs is vast, and if there’s a niche, food style, or area you’re experienced with, your writing is in high demand.
+Food blogging couple Lindsay and Bjork at Pinch of Yum shared their income reports from 2011-2017 as their blog grew from a hobby to a full-time business.
+On one of their last income reports, they earned over $70,000 in one month!

 7. Watch Cooking Shows

-YouTube channel owners earn big incomes!
-(The top cooking channel, CharlisCraftyKitchen earns $127k per month!)
-Running your own YouTube channel requires a willingness to share your videos with others, regular posting and a unique creative idea.
-Vlogging isn’t necessarily the career for everyone but it can yield great incomes for some.
+YouTube creators can earn big money!
+The cooking channel, CharlisCraftyKitchen earns $127k per month!
+Running your own YouTube channel requires a willingness to share your videos with others, regular posting, and a unique creative idea.
+Vlogging isn’t necessarily the career for everyone, but it can yield high incomes for some.
 One of the keys to working on YouTube is to use your platform to drive traffic to affiliate links rather than relying solely on ad revenue (which requires large numbers of viewers and takes a long time to build).
 YouTube is also a strong way to drive traffic to your online storefront and sell your own products.